020 7650 1200

 Your application may also be refused if you are not eligible to make the request.

-It is possible for your employer to offer a trial period before accepting your request which should be recorded in writing.
+If your employer is unable to accept your request, they might propose an alternative.
+It is also possible for your employer to offer a trial period before accepting your request which should be recorded in writing.

 Get help today